 Officially, we’re in what is known as the Holocene epoch (a long warm period dating back 11,700 years), but the informal nomenclature is the Anthropocene.
 Perhaps when the prominent geological societies formally rename this epoch, it will be the final sounding to which we must respond.
 The term Anthropocene inherently recognizes the irrevocable damage wrought by industrialization to Nature.
 Truly grasping the significance of the Anthropocene will result in deep emotional trauma which will include great grief, great fear, and a sweeping loss of identity.
 After all, the social and cultural foundations to which we tethered our sense of who we are in the world, our sense of our value, our achievements and status and all the power and recognition that goes with that, will no longer be the same.

 Years ago I lost my husband and my best friend when I voluntarily left our marriage.
 In the years that followed I came to greatly regret the loss of that friendship.
 That friendship had brought into my life a loyal ally who saw my gifts before I even knew I had them, who encouraged their development and who stood by me when others insisted on misinterpreting me.
-I also lost the sense of safety that comes with alliances.
-It was more certain that with two of us, rather than each of us alone, that we would have a greater chance of keeping the roof over our head.
+I also lost the emotional and material safety net that comes with alliances.
+It was more certain that with two of us, rather than each of us alone, we would have a greater chance of keeping a roof over our head.
 But I didn’t care then about safety.
-I didn’t think about it.
+I just didn’t give it any thought.
 As much as I needed this man’s extraordinary friendship and kindness, as much as I needed the insights our conversations delivered, as much as I loved this remarkable and selfless being, I needed even more the freedom to experience the world on my own terms.
-I longed to dive deep, deep into the recesses of my soul to dredge up, once and for all, what I was truly made of and who I was born to be.
+I longed to dive deep, deep, into the recesses of my soul to dredge up, once and for all, what I was truly made of and who I was born to be.

-In the years that followed I chose a path that would take to me to the profound core of what it meant to be independent and self-reliant in a world where there were no guarantees of another dollar or another meal.
-It was a world that showed me the devil in all his ugliness, his rotting teeth exposed by a dank triumphant leer.
-I had become another of his prisoners via the tangled web I had unwittingly constructed, with the unintentional consequence of making me supremely vulnerable to the whims of others’ choices.
+In the years that followed I chose a path that would take to me to the profound core of what it meant to be independent and self-reliant in a world where there were no guarantees of another dollar or another meal, and surprisingly, no guarantee of respect for hard work.
+There was no nobility in struggling to survive.
+Struggle was only the devil in all his ugliness, his rotting teeth exposed by a dank triumphant leer.
+I had become another of his prisoners via the tangled web I had unwittingly and so naively constructed.
+I learned how supremely vulnerable we are to the whims of others’ choices when we have few options.
 Nevertheless, I held tightly to an imaginary sprinkling of fairy dust.
-I hoped it would be enough to negotiate saving my life.
+I hoped magical thinking would be enough to save my life.

 Losses which tear out the heart and for which there are no words are the initiation into the liman of deep emotional trauma.
 Once we’ve entered this muddy lagoon – we will slog out a path forward or write ourselves out of the future.
 In this space of total vulnerability, we don’t know if we will live or die.
 Death of the life we knew is the end of the current story.
 There will be no resurrection of what was and it is here, inside the maw of uncertainty, that we have unprecedented opportunity to weave a new story.